-In this and many other blog posts we explain to you ourselves how to correctly plan, buy and introduce our Pick by Light.
-Not only do we give you a few tips, but we also explain in detail how you can increase the performance of your picking while minimizing error rates.
-Follow us in the blog newsletter and on social media and recommend this article to others.
+In this and many other blog posts we explain how you can correctly plan, buy and introduce our Pick by Light yourself.
+We don't just give you a few tips, but explain in detail how you can increase the performance of your picking and at the same time minimise error rates.

-But why is the Pick by Light so special?
-What distinguishes the system from the other picking systems?
+But why is it Pick-by-Light so special?
+What makes the system different from other picking systems?
 How is a modern Pick by Light structured?
 Where is the system best used and what costs do you have to expect?
-We will give you the answers to all these questions.
+Do not buy the Pick-by-Light system until you are absolutely sure that you will benefit from it.
+We will give you an answer to all these questions.
 Let us start ...

 - Picking areas

-- Pick by Light Sequence and the work steps
+- Procedure and the work steps in order picking

 What is paperless picking?

-In paperless picking, a computer system directly supports the employees.
+In paperless picking, a computer system directly supports the picker.
 There are no more paper lists!
-Many different technologies support paperless picking (see all LUCA systems).
-This Pick by Light is one of the most effective and successful paperless, manual picking systems worldwide.
+Many different technologies support paperless picking.
+This Pick-by-Light is one of the most effective and successful paperless, manual picking systems worldwide.

 In a conventional warehouse, employees pick with paper lists and mark each order item on the list with a ballpoint pen.
-Not only the speed but also the quality depends very much on the personnel.
+Not only the speed but also the quality depends very much on the picker.
+Sei job is not easy and monotonous.
 The employees search the storage compartments and can quickly make a mistake.

 Performance and quality are opposing parameters.
 As a result, the more performance is expected, the less quality can be guaranteed.
 So it is not very easy to increase performance and quality at the same time.

-Pick by Light provides us with an excellent example of how performance and quality can clearly increase.
+As the leading process in order picking, this is Pick-by-Light just one excellent example of how performance and quality can clearly increase.
 The performance increases up to 40%.
 The targeted support of access to the storage compartments also increases quality by more than 15%.
-When using sensors on the displays, there is an additional 10%.
+If sensors are used on the displays, this figure is increased by about 10%.

-When planning a paperless picking system, it is essential to consider the economic efficiency.
-Pick by Light requires a relatively large amount of hardware, which makes the procurement of the equipment not exactly inexpensive.
+When planning a paperless picking system it is essential to consider the economic efficiency.
+The system requires a relatively large amount of hardware, which does not exactly make the procurement of the equipment cheap.
 An ROI calculation must show whether the investment is profitable.
 Get in contact with us.
 We will help you to make the calculations.

-The Pick by Light system is very versatile.
-The hardware itself (displays) only serve as output and input devices.
-The entire logic of the control system, as well as the process flow, takes place in our LUCA-Server instead.
-This makes our solutions very flexible and covers a very wide range of tasks.
+The system is very versatile.
+The hardware itself (displays) serve only as output and input devices.
+The whole logic of the control, as well as the process, takes place in oursLUCA-Server.
+Therefore our solutions are very flexible and cover a very wide range of tasks.
 Customer-specific adaptations are possible at any time.

 The following industries have been successfully using our systems for many years: